 Example #1: A Samsung 43-inch plasma television is yours for only $15 per month over 156 weeks (or 3 years).
 That purchase over 3 years will cost you $2,340, but if you were to buy that TV outright upfront, you’d only pay $650 plus applicable taxes.
 Leasing that television over time will cost you nearly four times as more than if you purchased the TV upfront!

 Example #2: A Whirlpool 22 cubic foot side-by-side fridge in white will cost $35 per week over 156 weeks (or 3 years), which totals $5,460 in the end.
 A slightly larger Whirlpool model with more options costs $1,845 plus applicable taxes – nearly three times the price of the “rent to own” option!

-The major problem with such lease to own arrangements are that you don’t know the full cost of the item let alone what the cost of the interest is.
-In many cases the added interest costs when compared to retail prices can sometimes range anywhere from 150 to 500 per cent!
+The major problem with such “rent to own” arrangements is that you don’t know the full cost of the item up front, let alone what the cost of the interest is.
+In many, cases the added interest costs when compared to retail prices can sometimes range anywhere from 150 to 500 per cent!

 If you’re considering making a purchase and you can’t afford the up-front cost of the item, rather than going with the “rent to own” option, try saving a bit of money each month until you’re able to purchase the item outright.
 While saving money does take time, it can be worthwhile – especially when you realize the time and effort it took on your part to set a goal and then achieve it.
 You’ll appreciate the purchase even more than if you had purchased it on finance or monthly “rent to own” payments.